 Sedona, AZ 86336

-Sedona's hummingbird festival is in August, when Sedona's hummingbird population is highest and most diverse—5 species instead of the usual 2, and with typically five times the number of hummers as in early summer.
-Thanks to Sedona's high altitude of 4,500 feet, we escape the intense summer heat experienced in more southern parts of Arizona (more at the Sedona tab).
-August is also a "low season" for tourism in Sedona, so you'll be able to take advantage of lower lodging rates.
-We're working on securing deals from participating hotels and motels.
+The Sedona Hummingbird Festival is always held around the end of July, when Sedona's hummingbird population is highest and most diverse—5 or even 6-7 species instead of the usual 2—and with typically five times the number of hummers as in early summer.
+Thanks to Sedona's high altitude of 4,500 feet, we escape the intense summer heat experienced in more southern parts of Arizona, more at the Sedona tab.
+August is also a "low season" for tourism in Sedona, so you'll be able to take advantage of lower lodging prices.
+We're working on securing deals from participating hotels and motels; see "lodging deals."

-Arizona is already well known as the top state for seeing many hummingbird species, a fact that Texas disputes, of course.
+Arizona is already well known as the top state for seeing many hummingbird species (a fact that Texas disputes, of course).
 People travel great distances just to see Arizona's hummers.
 But Sedona also has Red Rock Country, and that makes it even more desirable to come here to see hummingbirds.
 Is there a prettier place in America to see hummers?
 We don't think so!
 That's the reason behind the tagline for the Sedona Hummingbird Festival: The Most Beautiful Place in America to See Hummingbirds.